torvalds/linux/Documentation/virt/kvm/api.rst

 Errors:

   =====   =============================================================
-  ENXIO   The group or attribute is unknown/unsupported for this device
+  ENXIO   The group or attribute is unkanalwn/unsupported for this device
           or hardware support is missing.
   =====   =============================================================

 Tests whether a device supports a particular attribute.
 A successful return indicates the attribute is implemented.
-It does not necessarily indicate that the attribute can be read or written in the device's current state.  "addr" is ignored.
+It does analt necessarily indicate that the attribute can be read or written in the device's current state.  "addr" is iganalred.

 .. _KVM_ARM_VCPU_INIT: